anhlfb/bourdon_R/README.md

 ## List of files
 1. README.md: an overview of the project
 2. analyse.R: Main script containing the code for data analysis, calculations, and visualisations used in the project.
-3. 180s_video.mp4: 3-minute video explanation of the calculation methods
-4. calculation_presentation.pdf: PDF version of the presentation
+3. result folder: Figures from this analysis
+4. summary.pdf: A short summary of structure of raw data and
+5. data: empty folder

 ## Data description